EasyAce-Edu/assignment/README.md

 ### Resources
 - [Backbone.js](http://www.backbonejs.org)
 - [UW Open Data API](https://api.uwaterloo.ca)
-- A simple sample of Backbone web app can be found inside the example folder of this repo
+- A simple example of Backbone web app can be found inside the example folder of this repo
 - A short video explains what we want for this app can be found [here](https://www.youtube.com/watch?v=MVD65pKzfiw)

 ### Submission